Columbus Robbery Attorney

 Burke, Meis & Associates — Columbus Robbery Lawyers

-If you have been arrested for robbery, contact Attorney Adam Burke to discuss the facts of your case and he will make every effort to avoid serious penalties.
+If you have been arrested for robbery in Ohio, contact Attorney Adam Burke to discuss the facts of your case and he will make every effort to avoid serious penalties.
 Call Burke, Meis & Associates today for your free consultation with an experienced criminal defense attorney at (614) 280-9122.